ellifteria/ellifteria.github.io/content/index.md

 I'm also curious how recent advances in software engineering technology may require computing educators to focus on aspects of computing other than writing code—for example: reading, understanding, and testing software.
 I believe that this goal is synergistic with my research interests in programming languages and software engineering.

-In my free time, I love reading, world building, traveling, biking, and playing and especially GMing TTRPGs.
+In my free time, I love reading, world-building, traveling, biking, and playing and especially GMing TTRPGs.
 My favorite genres are fantasy, science fiction, and speculative fiction more broadly.
 Some of my favorite authors include Christopher Ruocchio, Ursula K LeGuin, Adrian Tchaikovsky, Brandon Sanderson, and J.R.R.
 Tolkien.
-As of 8 June 2024, I am reading [A Canticle for Leibowitz](https://www.goodreads.com/book/show/164154.A_Canticle_for_Leibowitz) by Walter M. Miller Jr.
+As of 11 June 2024, I am reading [A Canticle for Leibowitz](https://www.goodreads.com/book/show/164154.A_Canticle_for_Leibowitz) by Walter M. Miller Jr.
 <!-- I love Studio Ghibli films (especially *Nausicaä of the Valley of the Wind*, *Princess Mononoke*, and *The Boy and the Heron*), the Dune movies (and the books of course), *The Owl House*, *She-Ra and the Princesses of Power*, *Avatar: The Last Airbender* (the animated show), and *The Legend of Korra*. -->
 <!-- During my time at Northwestern, I've fallen in love with the city of Chicago (and especially biking the Lakefront Trail when it's warm out) and love exploring the city.
 And I absolutely adore going to Greece and traveling around my family's beautiful homeland. -->